-Stop.
-I know what you’re thinking, “Well of course you got better, anyone taking 18 medications would be sick, just from the medicine alone,” so let me put those thoughts to bed.
+Pause.
+I know what you’re thinking, “Well, of course, you got better, anyone taking 18 medications would be sick, just from the medicine alone,” so let me put those thoughts to bed.
 In my lifetime I have been prescribed over 40 medications, of which we have kindly declined the use of over half.
-We have always been very wary of the medications I took, and only did so when blood test began to show that my body was failing and I no longer had a choice.
-(When your lung function is down to 28% and you can’t finish a sentence without gasping, you’re left with little argument to refuse medication.)
+We have always been very wary of the medications I took and only did so when blood tests began to show that my body was failing and I no longer had a choice.
+(When your lung function is down to 28% and you can’t finish a sentence without gasping, you’re left with little to no argument to refuse medication.)

-Since then it has been documented that the Rheumatoid Arthritis has gone into remission, the inflammatory markers that indicated my body was dying have gone from astronomically high (high enough to be concerned about death and heart failure) to normal healthy numbers (of which they’ve never been in my entire life,) the cataracts that were affecting my eyesight have healed, and the Celiac’s Disease that was causing anaphylaxis when even being too close to flour, or gluten, has disappeared.
+Since then it has been documented that the Rheumatoid Arthritis has gone into remission, the inflammatory markers that indicated my body was dying have gone from astronomically high (high enough to be concerned about death and heart failure) to normal healthy numbers (of which they’ve never been in my entire life,) cataracts that were affecting my eyesight have healed, and the Celiac’s Disease that was causing anaphylaxis has disappeared.
 I had accumulated over 15 diagnosis’ by the time I was 16, and had even been flown to Cleveland Clinic as a last stitch effort to determine why my body was attacking itself.

 I am now a living breathing testimony to God’s strength, love, and undying faithfulness.
-I take three medications that I was instructed by God to continue taking, and have made an effort to live in harmony with the body I’ve been blessed with.
+I take two medications that I was instructed by God to continue taking and have made an effort to live in harmony with the body I’ve been blessed with.
 I’m the proud owner of a life I never thought possible, thanks to a God who’s in the business of doing the impossible.